yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

 Now cross your fingers and hope that the unit comes back up on 192.168.1.1.
 (However, if you uploaded a broken image with a bad CRC, the Meraki stage2 bootloader should revert to the firmware in part2)

-'''FIXME:''' Once you're running OpenWrt, there's no way to upgrade the firmware again!!
+'''NOTE:''' Once you're running OpenWrt, there's no way to upgrade the firmware again!!
 This is because !OpenWrt still is missing the necessary partition info.
-We really need some tool to update the FIS partition table, or else for the kernel to have hardcoded partition info as Meraki does.
+So you'll still have to get to the !RedBoot> prompt to create the partition table.
+For this reason, I recommend using !RedBoot> to perform the installation in the first place.

 '''FIXME:''' Running from a ramdisk root is very limited.
 For example, if you use 'passwd' to set a root password, and then reboot, this is lost.
-It would be much better if we could have a single flash partition containing kernel + squashfs + jffs2 (unioned over the squashfs)
+It would be better if we could have a single flash partition containing kernel + squashfs + jffs2 (unioned over the squashfs)

 = OpenWrt configuration =